 As well as the otherworldly red rocks and historic art, Arches National Park is also famous for being a Dark Sky Park.
 That is, a place which is known for restricting artificial light, and therefore is more free from light pollution.
 There are less than 200 designated Dark Sky places worldwide, and Arches is one of them.

 Being a Dark Sky Park means that the park is open 24 hours so that people can come in and observe the stars and night sky.
-Top Tip: Entering Arches after 6pm also means you don’t have to pay for an entrance ticket.

-How long can you spend in Arches National Park Utah?
+How Long Can You Spend In Arches National Park Utah?

 You can spend a long time in the national park, or see a lot of things in a relatively short visit.
 I would plan for at least a couple of hours minimum – and that wouldn’t give you much time to get out of the car, or get to even the main points in the park.
 But if you don’t have much time you can probably see a couple of the major spots.